-Today most workplaces have become more relaxed, which means that the business casual dress code is more common than ever.
-Of course, this doesn't mean you're free to wear what you want to the office.
-There are actually some unwritten rules you’ll need to follow.
+The business casual dress code is more common than ever, as most workplaces today have become more relaxed.
+Of course, this doesn't mean you're free to wear whatever you want to the office.
+There are actually some unwritten rules you will need to follow.

-We’ve put together a guide to modern office dress to help you better understand the business casual dress code.
-Learn more about the history, discover the key components to a business casual wardrobe, and get up to speed on the unwritten ground rules you need to follow.
+We have put together a guide to modern office dress in order to help you better understand the business casual dress code.
+So sit back and learn more about the history, discover the key components to a business casual wardrobe, and get up to speed on the unwritten ground rules you need to abide.

-While business casual dress is associated with the 1990s—a time when hardline standards started becoming more flexible—the deep roots of this dress code actually go back to Hawaii.
+While business casual dress is associated with the 1990s—a time when hard-line standards started to become more flexible—the deep roots of this dress code actually go back to Hawaii.

 In Hawaii, they often wear a shirt known as an Aloha shirt (we call it the Hawaiian shirt).
 While most people consider them casual, they're actually considered dress clothing in Hawaii.
-Since it’s impractical to wear a suit and tie in the warm climate, it makes sense that locals would adopt this as an acceptable form of office attire.
+Since it is oftentimes impractical to wear a suit and tie in the islands' hot tropical climate, it makes sense that locals would adopt this as an acceptable form of office attire.

-It was in 1962 that the Hawaiian Fashion Guild would start promoting Hawaiian shirts for work as a way to support the clothing industry in the country.
-Later there was a campaign for state companies to allow employees to wear these shirts each Friday for several months out of the year.
-Before long, Aloha shirts would acceptable work-wear all the time, and soon the trend spread to California and beyond.
+It was in 1962 that the Hawaiian Fashion Guild would start promoting Hawaiian shirts for work as a way to support the local clothing industry.
+Later, there was a campaign for state companies to allow employees to wear these shirts each Friday for several months out of the year.
+Before long, Aloha shirts would become acceptable work wear all the time, and soon the trend spread to California and beyond.

-Of course, then came the relaxed attitude and style of the 1990s, which fueled the business casual dress code for work.
-And today, as fashion continues to progress, business casual attire, including a custom suit and a custom dress shirt, aren’t just acceptable for the office – they can look great on you, too.
+What followed was the relaxed attitude and style of the 1990s, which fueled the business casual dress code for work.
+And today, as fashion continues to progress, business casual attire—including custom suits and custom dress shirts—isn't just acceptable for the office; the more relaxed style can look great on you, too.

-- Business Casual Jackets – While you'll never go wrong with a custom fitted suit when you head to work, the most popular business casual jackets are sport coats and blazers.
+While you'll never go wrong with a custom-fitted suit when you head to work, the most popular business casual jackets are sport coats and blazers.
 They are perfect for days when you have meetings, and they look great in navy blue, grey, and black.

-- Business Casual Sweaters and Shirts – V-neck sweaters, cardigans, button-up shirts, and polo shirts are all generally acceptable within the business casual dress code.
+Cardigans, V-neck sweaters, button-down shirts, and polo shirts are all generally acceptable within the business casual dress code.
 While white shirts are the most formal option, you can also shake things up by going with tops in other colors as well.

-- Business Casual Bottoms – For bottoms that are acceptable for the modern office, a wide range of casual trousers and dress slacks work.
+For bottoms that are acceptable for the modern office, a wide range of casual trousers and dress slacks will do just fine.
 Colors like grey, navy, khaki, black, and even medium blue work well.
 For Casual Friday, you may even get away with wearing a pair of nice, dark jeans.

-- Business Casual Footwear – While black oxfords are a bit overly dressy for the business casual office, brogues, loafers, chukka boots, and derbies all fit perfectly into this dress code.
+While black oxfords are a bit overly dressy for the business casual office, brogues, loafers, chukka boots, and derbies all fit perfectly into the dress code.
 For very casual days, have a pair of fashionable sneakers in a modest color on hand.

 As you're dressing for the modern office, there are a few business casual ground rules you need to keep in mind:

 Whether you're looking for business casual attire or you're shopping for a custom suit for formal events, Enzo Custom can help.
-Contact us today to set up your complimentary private appointment in one of our showrooms today.
+Contact us today to set up your complimentary private appointment in one of our showrooms.